timescale/docs/use-timescale/alerting.md

 ## Grafana

-Grafana is a great way to visualize and explore time-series data and has a first-class integration with TimescaleDB.
+Grafana is a great way to visualize and explore time-series data and has a first-class integration with Timescale.
 Beyond data visualization, Grafana also provides alerting functionality to keep you notified of anomalies.

 Within Grafana, you can [define alert rules][define alert rules] which are